apache/ignite/modules/web-console/web-agent/README.txt

     node-uri=http://10.0.0.1:8080,http://10.0.0.2:8080

 Passwords encryption:
-  There several passwords in Web Agent, for example for the SSL connectors.
-By default, passwords passed as simple text.
+  There can be several passwords in Web Agent, for example for the SSL connectors.
+By default passwords passed as simple text.
   For security reasons encrypted passwords can be used.

   How to encrypt passwords:
-    1. Run "passwords-key-store-generator.{bat|sh}" and follow instructions.
+    1. Run "passwords-key-store-generator.{bat|sh}" and follow the instructions.

-    2. Add path to key store with passwords to "default.properties" or pass as "ignite-web-console-agent.{bat|sh}" argument.
+    2. Add the path to key store with passwords to "default.properties" or pass as "ignite-web-console-agent.{bat|sh}" argument.
       Example for "default.properties":
         ...
           passwords-key-store=/path/to/key/store/passwords.p12